stackblitz/docs/docs/guides/user-guide/importing-projects.md

 title: Importing projects
 ---

-# Importing projects
+# {{ $frontmatter.title }}

 ## Upload from your computer

-With your desired StackBlitz project open, drag and drop any files and folder you want to import:
+With your desired StackBlitz project open, drag and drop any files or a folder you want to import:

 <img
   alt="Animation of dragging files from a local folder onto the StackBlitz editor sidebar"